 Another difference is that we have a counter measure already in place.
 It is an economy driven by technology and innovation powered in large part by the arrival of the internet in the mid-1990s and the rapid evolution of the microchip as perceived by Moore’s Law.
 Innovation creates new wealth, reduces costs for businesses and consumers, and raises the living standard of future generations.

 The complexion of our economy is also very different today.
-In 1980, the Energy, Materials, and Industrials sectors made up 50% of the S&P 500.
-Today those sectors account for 15% of the S&P 500, while Information Technology, Communication, and Healthcare, account for 50% today.
-These sectors, where the primary business model provides advances in digital technology and other innovations, continue to surprise to the upside.
+In 1980, the Energy, Materials, and Industrials sectors made up almost 50% of the S&P 500.
+Today those sectors account for 15% of the S&P 500, while Information Technology, Communication, and Healthcare account for 50%.³ These sectors, where the primary business model provides advances in digital technology and other innovations, continue to surprise to the upside.
 And the offshoot of their products is inherently deflationary.

 This remedy was not widely available in the 70s.
-Instead, our response back then was gas rationing, 55 MPH speed limits and finally, the tax cuts instituted by Ronald Reagan.
-Reagan stated, “People who think a tax boost will cure inflation are the same one’s who believe another drink will cure a hangover.”
+Instead, our response back then was gas rationing, 55 MPH speed limits, and finally, the tax cuts instituted by Ronald Reagan.
+Reagan stated, “People who think a tax boost will cure inflation are the same ones who believe another drink will cure a hangover.”⁴

 So, as we deal with the pain of rising inflation once again, I am reminded of Volcker’s statement on “becoming ingrained.”
 It is very difficult to predict what the exact inflation rate might be in the future, but it is easier to recognize all the discussion around inflation from small businesses, the media and politicians today.
-In fact, almost 90% of Americans are now ‘worried’ about inflation.
-It is interesting to note that all of this coverage did not happen when inflation was undershooting the Federal Reserve’s target during the 2010’s.
+In fact, almost 90% of Americans are now worried about inflation.⁶ It is interesting to note that all of this coverage did not happen when inflation was undershooting the Federal Reserve’s target during the 2010s.

 Yes, now all eyes will be on Washington as it reacts to the headline inflation numbers.
 The leadership Americans will be looking for to curb inflation will be that of Federal Reserve Chairman and its board members.
 We will all be watching closely heading into the Fed’s March meeting.
-The market has gone from pricing in 2 interest rate hikes in November 2021 to nearly 6 hikes today.
-We also see line of sight for inflation to decline fairly consistently over the next 12 months.
-Declining from 7% in January to 4-5% by the end of 2022 and the bond market is pricing expected inflation over a three-year period to return back down to 2-3%.
+The market has gone from pricing in two interest rate hikes in November 2021 to nearly six hikes today.
+We also see line of sight for inflation to decline fairly consistently over the next 12 months, declining from 7% in January to 4-5% by the end of 2022, and the bond market is pricing expected inflation over a three-year period to return back down to 2-3%.⁷

 Against this backdrop, it will be interesting to see if the recent tough talk on interest rates will hold.
-Powell’s claim that the Fed is data-dependent in their decision-making will play a role in whether they proceed with the raising of interest rates or if they pivot more toward simply ‘normalization’ of the balance sheet.
+Powell’s claim that the Fed is data-dependent in their decision-making will play a role in whether they proceed with the raising of interest rates or if they pivot more toward normalization of the balance sheet.⁸

 Thanks for reading.